j-ckal/uwus/content/blog/dns-privacy.md

 However!
 In order to navigate to a website, DNS is still required to resolve ASOS.com to 123.456.789, and anyone snooping will have a comprehensive log of the domains you're visiting.
 This can be used by bad guys, network administrators or advertisers to build a profile on the services you use.

-On the good side, once the top-level domain has been resolved, if HTTPS is used snoopers won't be able to tell the specific page of the website you're on (e.g. not ASOS.com/cute-sexy-sunglasses, only ASOS.com).
+On the good side, once the top-level domain has been resolved, if HTTPS is used snoopers won't be able to tell the specific page of the website you're on (e.g. not *ASOS.com/cute-sexy-sunglasses*, only *ASOS.com*).
 This might be fine with you, and in that case you can stop here.

 ### What you can do

-Secure DNS is supported in most modern browsers and devices.
+Secure DNS is supported by most modern browsers and devices.
 Before making changes, I'd suggest you do some research on which DNS provider you'd like to go with.

 Personally I use [Quad9](https://www.quad9.net/), a non-profit provider [funded by IBM, PCH and GCA](https://www.quad9.net/news/blog/quad9-and-your-data/).
 [Google](https://developers.google.com/speed/public-dns/docs/using) and [Cloudflare](https://one.one.one.one/) also offer private DNS services.